 Like coding, small talk improves with practice.
 Set a goal to initiate at least one casual conversation daily.
 Over time, you’ll build confidence and make meaningful connections.

-Nonverbal communication plays a significant role in small talk.
+Nonverbal communication has a key role in small talk.
 Maintain eye contact (but don't stare), offer a genuine smile, and use open body language (avoid crossed arms).
 Mirroring the other person's body language subtly can also help build rapport.

 To sum things up